 How Else Can Data Visualization Help Businesses?

 Modern technology assists in optimizing analysis procedures.
-By integrating automation tools and using product analytics solutions, companies can upscale many processes, including analyzing root causes, predicting changes or outcomes, and prioritizing further steps.
+By integrating automation tools and using product analytics solutions, companies can upscale many processes, including analyzing root causes, predicting changes or outcomes, and prioritizing features and further steps.

 In fact, an AMA study revealed that data visualization improves meetings' effectiveness and productivity, cutting their duration by a quarter.

 Plus, you get to embrace every available opportunity, meaning a business can put data to good use.
 For example, a comprehensive dashboard can shed light on the areas of profit you may be missing out on or give you a better understanding of which tactics aren't bringing back the expected ROI.

 All of this facilitates you to draw conclusions quicker and based on data instead of making assumptions and guesses.
 Bain & Company suggest that companies using advanced analytics are five times likelier to make decisions faster than their competitors.

 To be fair, not all data visualization is decent.
 If it isn't implemented correctly, you may end up with a pool of dashboards, reports, and other visuals that do nothing but confuse you and the team.
 What are the common pitfalls?